As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Setting up a home theater is both an enjoyable and time-consuming process, and it’s often easy to overlook things like HDMI cables.
 I have many people asking me how many HDMI cables do you need for a home theater, so I decided to explain the process.

-So, how many HDMI cables do you need?
-For your home theater, you will need at least 1 HDMI cable to join your TV to a media device.
+For your home theater, you will need at least ONE HDMI cable to join your TV to a media device.
 If you’re using an AV receiver, then you’ll also possibly need a HDMI cable for each HD media device you connect to your setup.
 Therefore, the bigger your setup, the more HDMI cables you’ll need.